ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 The output is a matrix :math:`nbins\times nbins` and the edges in the form :math:`[x_{\text{min}}, x_{\text{max}}, y_{\text{min}}, y_{\text{max}}]`.

-We can visualize with `plt.imshow`
+Visualize the output with :code:`plt.imshow`:

  .. code-block:: python